stijndebeer/NNCV_0941451/Final assignment/README.md

 Your final submission will consist of the following:

 ### 1. Research paper
-Write a **4-page research paper** in IEEE double-column format, addressing the following:
+Write a **3-4 page research paper** in [IEEE double-column format](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn), addressing (at least) the following:

+- **Abstract**: Summarize the problem, key steps for addressing them and your main findings in about 100-300 words.
 - **Introduction**: Present the problem, challenges, and potential solutions based on existing literature.
-- **Baseline implementation**: Describe your baseline approach and results using an off-the-shelf segmentation model.
+- **Methods**: Describe your dataset(s), outline the baseline approach using an off-the-shelf segmentation model and define the enhancements you made for the specific benchmarks you participated.
-- **Improvements**: Outline the enhancements you made, supported by experimental results and justifications.
+- **Results**: Show and describe your results based on performance metrics and examples.
+Use figures and tables to support your findings.
-- **Discussion**: Discuss limitations and suggest future improvements.
+- **Discussion**: Discuss the impact and potential of your main findings.
+Also discuss limitations and suggest future improvements.
-- **Figures & tables**: Use clear visuals to support your findings.

 > **Submission**: Submit your paper as a PDF document via **Canvas**.